 The embryo grading process begins after oocyte (egg) recovery.
-At this stage, eggs are placed into an incubator with controlled levels of carbon dioxide, oxygen, and nitrogen for about five to six hours, after which an embryologist takes the eggs from the incubator, removes the cumulus cells surrounding them, and checks them for maturity.
+At this stage, eggs are placed into an incubator with controlled levels of carbon dioxide, oxygen, and nitrogen for several hours, after which an embryologist takes the eggs from the incubator, removes the cumulus cells surrounding them, and checks them for maturity.
 Mature eggs undergo intracytoplasmic sperm injection (ICSI) and are placed back in the incubator.
 It is important that only mature eggs undergo ICSI, as immature eggs may fertilize when injected with sperm but may not produce a viable ongoing pregnancy.
 Once an egg undergoes ICSI and is fertilized by sperm, it is called an embryo.

-On day five, embryo grading becomes blastocyst grading, and the goal becomes evaluating each embryo for optimal blastocyst development for a successful IVF.
-Preimplantation genetic screening and preimplantation genetic diagnosis can also be done at the blastocyst stage.
+If the embryos were cultured to blastocyst after day 5 the goal becomes evaluating each embryo for optimal blastocyst development for a successful IVF.
+Preimplantation genetic test can also be done at the blastocyst stage.
 Embryos that aren’t chosen for transfer will be evaluated to see if they’re suitable for cryopreservation for possible future use.

 It’s important to note that embryo grading is a subjective process.
 An embryologist makes an assumption about an egg or embryo’s maturity and potential viability based on their own experience and expertise, but there is no clear cut way to evaluate whether an embryo will result in a successful pregnancy.